-This morning I woke up and wanted to make some more of the Berry Jam and Chocolate Croissants that I made two weeks ago.
+This morning I woke up and wanted to make some more of the chocolate croissants that I made two weeks ago.
 I already had the large crescent rolls in the fridge, and was amazed at how easy that recipe was to make last time.
 I went to the kitchen and pulled out the crescent rolls.
 Then I realized I had finished all the chocolate chips this week.
 It’s difficult to keep chocolate in our house.
 We put it in a container with nuts and raisins that we eat as a snack all week.
 Besides that, I'm a "chocoholic" and Carlos is a "nutoholic."

 My Favorite Breakfast Sandwich, the Ham and Cheese Croissant

 When I’m out and about and want breakfast, one of my favorite breakfast sandwiches is a ham and cheese croissant.
 The one I get most of the time is the slow roasted ham and swiss sandwich from Starbucks.
 I’m a gold card member and there’s a Starbucks literally directly across from my office building.
 Yes, it gets expensive, but what can I say.
 The ham and cheese croissant breakfast sandwich I like the best is at La Provence, and most recently at 8 ½ Caffè & Bottega near our Miami condo.
 It’s a large flaky croissant with ham, cheese, and an egg omelet inside, with a side salad.
 I love ham, and I love cheese, and I love croissants.
 Need I say more about why I love this breakfast sandwich so much??